 Mistake #1: Ignoring your pain for too long

-While it's true that low back pain usually gets better within a few weeks, don't make the mistake of ignoring it.
+While it's true that low back pain usually gets better within a few weeks, don't make the mistake of ignoring it too long.
 Go to a spine specialist to get a diagnosis and treatment plan.
 With a correct diagnosis, you can start to map out a recovery plan that may include exercise, massage therapy, or a visit with a physical therapist.

 Looking for a doctor?
-Check our directory of Spine-health certified physiciansMistake #2: Relying on your general practitioner for too long
+Check our directory of Spine-health certified physicians.

 Primary care physicians and general practitioners typically don’t have in-depth training in spine medicine, so it may be harder to get an accurate diagnosis and/or treatment plan.
 The best way your primary care doctor can help you is by referring you to an excellent spine professional.